vkuznet/ecm/index.md

 protocol to exchange your encrypted data.
 For complete guide of ECM architecture please follow this [link](architecture.md).

-ECM provides RESTful APIs to exchange your data within your favorie application.
+ECM provides web server with RESTful APIs to exchange your data within your favorie application.
 Please refer to our [APIs](apis.md) documentation for more details.